 My last post, “Block Quotations, Part 1: How to Introduce Block Quotations,” discussed the purpose of block quotations, how long they should be, and how to introduce them in your content.
-Today’s follow-up explains how to format block quotations: How much should they be indented?
-How should you handle quotations within block quotations?
-Does the format change for multi-paragraph quotations?
-Lastly, where do the citations go?
+Today’s follow-up explains how to format block quotations by answering the following questions:

 Block quotations are normally indented from the left side of the surrounding text.
 Each style guide has its own guideline for indentations.
 Here are a few examples:

-- The Chicago Manual of Style (Chicago) suggests using your document software’s preset indentation function.1
+- The Chicago Manual of Style (Chicago style) suggests using your document software’s preset indentation function.1

-- The Publication Manual of the American Psychological Association (APA) recommends using half-inch indentations or your document software’s preset indentation function.2
+- The Publication Manual of the American Psychological Association (APA style) recommends using half-inch indentations.2

 Block quotations should not be enclosed in quotation marks.
 However, quotations within block quotations should appear in double quotation marks.